JennDahm/KerbalSorter/README.md

 ## To-Do

 * Add sorting by number of flights.
-* Re-sort Editor list when it changes.
 * Determine original order for assigned kerbals.
 * Add tooltips.
+* Figure out how to change default crew auto-assignment.

 ## Bugs

 These are the known bugs at the moment.
 Please file an issue if you find another one!
-* In the Editor, when removing a kerbal from a vehicle's crew roster, the kerbal is not sorted back into the available list; instead they're just put at the top.
-* In the Launch Window, when dragging and dropping a kerbal into the list of available crew, the kerbal is not sorted back into the available list.
+* In the Launch Windows and Editors, when dragging and dropping a kerbal into the list of available crew, the kerbal is not sorted back into the available list.
 I seem to have no way to detect when this is done, nor any way to disable it.
+If you drag and drop your kerbals, you can click on one of the kerbals in the available list to re-sort them.

 ## License